Frequently Asked Questions

 do we have to meet in person?

 No!
-We are more than happy to speak via phone or video call.
+We are more than happy to connect via phone or video call.
+We want you to be in whatever environment makes you feel safest and most comfortable.

 What happens to my story once i’ve shared it with you?